gardener/garden-setup/README.md

     > Do not use file `acre.yaml` in directory `crop`.
 This file is used internally by the installation tool.

+1. The Gardener itself, but also garden-setup can only handle kubeconfigs with standard authentication methods (basic auth, token, ...).
+Authentication methods that require a third party tool, e.g. the `aws` or `gcloud` CLI, are not supported.

-1. If you created the base cluster using GKE convert your `kubeconfig` file to one that uses basic authentication with Google-specific configuration parameters:
+    - If you created the base cluster using GKE, you can convert your `kubeconfig` file to one that uses basic authentication by using the `sow convertkubeconfig` command:

       ```bash
       sow convertkubeconfig
       ```
       When asked for credentials, enter the ones that the GKE dashboard shows when clicking on `show credentials`.

       `sow` will replace the file specified in `landscape.cluster.kubeconfig` of your `acre.yaml` file by a kubeconfig file that uses basic authentication.

-    The basic autentication comes disabled by default starting on Kubernetes 1.12.
-[See more detais here](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#restrict_authn_methods)
+      The basic autentication is disabled by default starting with Kubernetes `1.12`, [see more details here](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#restrict_authn_methods).

       In case it is disabled on your cluster, the following command can be used to enable it:

       ```bash
       gcloud container clusters update <your-cluster> --enable-basic-auth
       ```

+    - If you are not using GKE and don't know how to get a kubeconfig with standard authentication, you can also create a serviceaccount, grant it cluster-admin privileges by adding it to the corresponding `ClusterRoleBinding`, and construct a kubeconfig using that serviceaccount's token.

 1. Open a second terminal window which current directory is your `landscape` directory.
 Set the `KUBECONFIG` environment variable as specified in `landscape.cluster.kubeconfig`, and watch the progress of the Gardener installation: